FranklinDM/Moonscape/README.md

-﻿# Moonscape
+﻿# Moonscape Classic
 ![Preview](http://not-yet-available.com/)
-Moonscape - A fork of the "[Foxscape] (https://addons.mozilla.org/en-US/firefox/addon/foxscape/)" theme by Michael Walden for Pale Moon.
+Moonscape Classic - A fork of the "[Foxscape] (https://addons.mozilla.org/en-US/firefox/addon/foxscape/)" theme by Michael Walden for Pale Moon.
+Features the classic theme that was featured in earlier versions of Netscape.

 ## License
 All documentation and code contained in this theme is covered by the